LegalScience/OpenLegalCode/ConceptualRoadmap.md

 # Systems:

-What systems are used or relevant to the above noticed people conducting interactions related to the data and what requirements or constraints arrising out of or relate to those systems.
+What systems and components are used or relevant to the above noted people conducting interactions related to the data and what requirements or constraints arrise from or related to those systems.

+---